celestiaorg/docs/docs/developers/deploy-on-bubs.md

-# Deploy a smart contract on Taro testnet
+# Deploy a smart contract on Bubs testnet

-In this tutorial, we will deploy a smart contract to the Taro testnet.
+In this tutorial, we will deploy a smart contract to the Bubs testnet.

 ## Dependencies